skannea/qdash/README.md

 Entity boxes are pretty simple showing a reported state and/or clickable for requesting a state change.
     But if you want to affect brightness of a lamp, you need more than that.

-    box may contain more complex HTML code.
-The example shows a title and a clickable icon.
-Note that `class="mdi mdi-home"` is the method for addressing the icon.
-The

 ## MQTT sequence

           User       Browser                            Home Assistant